Collaborating with human services agencies to connect eligible residents to tax credits in Illinois

 Our Approach

-The first part of this project builds on the New Practice Lab’s landscape research, which outlined who non-filers are, and what concerns they have around engaging with the tax system.
-The New Practice Lab is expanding upon that landscape research with in-depth qualitative research focused on Illinois.
+This project builds on the New Practice Lab’s landscape research (which outlined who non-filers are, and what concerns they have around engaging with the tax system) through in-depth qualitative research focused on Illinois.

-Working with COFI, a local organization on the ground in Illinois, the New Practice Lab is connecting with non-filers to hold virtual interviews in both English and Spanish to understand their mindset about filing, including how they feel about the Department of Revenue, their concerns about information sharing, and why they aren’t filing taxes.
-In addition to virtual interviews, the Lab hosted in-person workshops with non-filers in Southern Illinois.
+Working with New America Chicago and their local partner, COFI, the New Practice Lab was connected with low-income families to hold virtual interviews in both English and Spanish to understand their mindset about filing, including how they feel about state agencies like the Illinois Department of Revenue (IDoR) and Illinois Department of Human Services (IDHS), their concerns about information sharing between the agencies that could ease tax-related outreach, and how much —regardless of filing experience —they knew about the tax credits available to their family.
+In addition to virtual interviews, the Lab hosted an in-person workshop in Southern Illinois.

-The second part of this project will work with multiple government agencies across the state of Illinois, including the Department of Revenue and the Department of Human Services.
+Additionally, this project began the work of collaborating with multiple government agencies across the state of Illinois, including the Department of Revenue and the Department of Human Services, to understand whether information could be shared between them to increase tax credit uptake.
 The goal of this partnership is to identify eligible non-filers who already engage with the Department of Human Services through programs like SNAP and connect them with the Department of Revenue for assistance in claiming tax credits.
-The theory of this engagement is that once a non-filer has been identified, the Department of Revenue can educate them about the benefits of filing and then pull together all existing data about the individual (such as W-2 forms reported by employers) to make it faster and easier for them to file.
+The theory of this engagement is that once a non-filer has been identified, the Department of Revenue can educate them about the benefits of filing and then with the taxpayer’s permission pull together all existing data about the individual (such as W-2 forms reported by employers) to make it faster and easier for them to file.
 This can benefit individuals in a number of ways, ranging from access to credits like the EITC to direct reimbursement for overpayment, such as correcting excess withholdings.

 What We Learned